Home » Rome » Palazzo Colonna

 This room, which lay on the palace’s ground floor and was constructed on top of the ruins of the ancient Temple of Serapis, contains other valued possessions.

-One of the few traces of the Roman sanctuary is a crocodile in porphyry.
+A crocodile in porphyry is one of the few traces of the Roman sanctuary.

-It welcomes visitors at the beginning of the sequence of rooms where famous artists left their mark, such as Pinturicchio, Pomarancio, and Cavalier Tempesta.
+It welcomes visitors at the beginning of the room sequence, where famous artists, such as Pinturicchio, Pomarancio, and Cavalier Tempesta, left their mark.

 The apartment floor, in “Venetian” style, is only partially ancient.